pyyupsk/windots/README.md

-# Pyyupsk's Dotfiles 🚀
+# Pyyupsk's Windots 🚀

-Welcome to **Pyyupsk's dotfiles repository**!
+Welcome to **Pyyupsk's Windots repository**!
 This project is designed to automate and streamline the process of setting up a modern development environment on **Windows**, specifically for developers who want an efficient, customizable, and powerful setup.

 ## 🌟 Key Features